inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 ### *This is for your local desktop developer environment only, not secure for production!*

+1. Install the LAMP server
-1. `sudo apt install mysql-server php lamp-server^`
+- `sudo apt install mysql-server php lamp-server^`
 2. Turn on the PHP-MySQL functionality in your `php.ini` file
   - Uncomment `extension=mysqli` (remove the semicolon `;` at the start of the line)
   - Edit with `vim`: